 - Making sure that the Governing Body is kept up to date about any issues in the school relating to SEND.

 - Support the school SENCO in terms of budgeting the SEND provisions.

 - Making sure that the necessary support is made for any child who attends the school who has SEND.

 - Challenging the schools SEND department to ensure ALL children are reaching their full potential.

-Our team of Teaching Assistants and Learning Support Assistance are able to effectively support individuals or groups of children in the classroom and undertake small group or one-to-one support as appropriate to meet the needs of pupils with special educational needs or disabilities.
-This provision across school is planned for by our class teachers as part of our quality first teaching.
+Our team of Teaching Assistants and Learning Support Assistants are able to effectively support individuals or groups of children in the classroom and undertake small group or one-to-one support as appropriate to meet the needs of pupils with special educational needs or disabilities.
+The provision across school is planned for by our class teachers as part of our quality first teaching.